het-keukenmagazijn/laravel-google-authentication/README.md

 If you have already ran the default `php artisan make:auth` command you will need to change your columns to uphold the same columns and their types mentioned above.

-The package provides the rest of the required migrations, such as user_roles, roles, user_types and a google_oauth_tokens_table.
+The package provides the rest of the required migrations, such as user_roles, roles and a google_oauth_tokens_table.

 Once you have configured the migration you will have to publish the configuration file by running `php artisan vendor:publish --tag=km`.
 Be sure to edit the package properly to your environment.